Manila Peninsula siege: Arrests

-Trillanes, Lim, and their cohorts, and Guingona were arrested by the Philippine National Police and were sent to National Capital Region Police Office headquarters in Camp Bagong Diwa, Taguig.
-ABS-CBN News and Current Affairs, Bloomberg News, NHK, DWIZ, Manila Bulletin and Malaya journalists who were covering the event were also arrested.
+By 6 p.m., Trillanes, Lim, and their cohorts, and Guingona were arrested by the PNP and were sent to National Capital Region Police Office (NCRPO) headquarters in Camp Bagong Diwa, Taguig.
+ABS-CBN News and Current Affairs, Bloomberg, NHK, DWIZ, Manila Bulletin and Malaya journalists who were covering the event were also arrested.
 All of them were asked to leave their belongings and to not bring anything with them.
 They were advised by a lawyer not to talk as what the police were doing was against the law and violated their rights.
-Roman Catholic priest Fr.
-Robert Reyes and Bishop Julio Labayen were also seen boarding the same bus where the arrested press correspondents were transported in.
-The Special Action Force was involved in arresting Brigadier General Danilo Lim.
+Fr.
+Reyes and Bishop Labayen were also seen boarding the same bus with the arrested journalists.
+The Special Action Force was involved in arresting Lim.

 Trillanes said he was ready to face whatever charges the government will give him.

-In a TV interview with ABS-CBN, National Defense Secretary Gilberto Teodoro defended the arrests of media reporters as the arresting officers "didn't know the journalists and may have mistook them as renegade soldiers," although several of these journalists were hosting several prominent TV programs.
-Several journalists, mostly from TV and radio, were released at the NCRPO HQ.
+In a TV interview with ABS-CBN, Defense Secretary Gilberto Teodoro defended the arrests of media reporters as the arresting officers "didn't know the journalists and may have mistaken them as renegade soldiers," although several of these journalists were hosting several prominent TV programs.
+Several journalists, mostly from TV and radio, were released from the NCRPO HQ.

-It was announced that a curfew from midnight to 5 am would be implemented in the regions of Metro Manila, Central Luzon, and Calabarzon for the night of November 29–30.
+A curfew from midnight to 5 am was implemented in the regions of Metro Manila, Central Luzon, and Calabarzon on the night of November 29–30.

 Aftermath

-The Philippine National Police ordered a manhunt for the soldiers who escaped from the hotel, including Marine Captain Nicanor Faeldon; meanwhile, several persons of interest were detained at Camp Bagong Diwa in Taguig.
+The PNP ordered a manhunt for the soldiers who escaped from the hotel, including Marine Captain Nicanor Faeldon; meanwhile, several persons of interest were detained at Camp Bagong Diwa.
 Several journalists were also "processed" at Camp Bagong Diwa and were subsequently released.
 On December 1, fifty individuals, including Trillanes, were charged of rebellion at inquest proceedings.